Mapping and challenges of the largest European agricultural cooperatives

 Agricultural cooperatives are still relatively unknown economic actors.
 However, they have a significant weight in most European agricultural and agri-food sectors.
 They are owned by farmers and have developed over the years both upstream and downstream of the sectors, by developing processing activities and even distribution channels.

-FRENCH AGRICULTURAL COOPERATIVES ARE THE MOST NUMEROUS AND THE MOST DYNAMIC IN THE EUROPEAN TOP 100 BUT ARE NOT THE MOST IMPORTANT.
+FRENCH AGRICULTURAL COOPERATIVES ARE THE MOST NUMEROUS AND THE MOST DYNAMIC IN THE EUROPEAN TOP 100 BUT ARE NOT THE MOST IMPORTANT ONES

-Southern countries like Italy and Spain have a few cooperatives in the top 100, but there is no Spanish cooperative in the top 50 and only 2 Italian cooperatives.
+Southern European countries such as Italy, Spain and Portugal have a few co-operatives in the top 100, but there are no Spanish or Portuguese co-operatives in the top 50 and only 2 Italian co-operatives

 FRENCH AND GERMAN AGRICULTURAL COOPERATIVES ARE STILL LITTLE INTERNATIONALISED COMPARED TO COOPERATIVES IN NORTHERN EUROPE

-Cooperatives in northern Europe (Denmark, Ireland, the Netherlands), located in small countries, are the most internationalized.
-Due to a saturated domestic market, they very quickly focused on exports and international expansion.
-In 2019, Danish Crown made almost 90% of its turnover abroad (exports + locations), Arla Foods and Friesland Campina around 75-80%.
-Conversely, French and German cooperatives, which have a larger domestic market, are naturally less export-oriented.
+Cooperatives in Northern Europe countries (Denmark, Ireland, the Netherlands) are the most internationalised: due to a saturated domestic market, they were quick to focus on exporting and setting up internationally.
+Danish Crown has made almost 90% of its turnover abroad (exports + establishments), Arla Foods and Friesland Campina around 75-80%.
+In contrast, French and German cooperatives, which have a larger domestic market, are naturally less export-oriented.
 Thus, only a handful of French and German cooperatives achieve more than 50% of their turnover internationally.